Steadfastie/gokube/README.md

 ![gokubelogo](https://github.com/Steadfastie/gokube/assets/68227124/fa1438bf-7a43-466f-b301-f358fb17fd8d)

 # :grapes: gokube
 This project started to master deployment of Go application to Kubernetes.
 The code reflects a commitment to emulating production-grade architecture and navigating implementation challenges.
 With sincere hope, this repository evolves into a useful template.
-While this page focuses on practical how-tos, the wiki delves into the reasoning
+While this page focuses on practical how-tos, the ⚓[wiki](https://github.com/Steadfastie/gokube/wiki) is about whys

 Regardless of how one configures their local development environment, running the project may require: